Frequently Asked Questions

 Do you allow pets, and how many?

 Yes, Fort Sill is a pet-friendly installation.
-There is a 2 pet limit per household.
+There is a $200 refundable pet deposit per pet and a two pet limit per household.
 Exotic pets such as monkeys, snakes, etc. are not permitted.
 In addition, dogs belonging to restricted breeds to include full or mixed breed Pit Bulls, American Staffordshire Bull Terriers, English Staffordshire Bull Terriers, Rottweilers, Chows, Doberman Pinschers and Wolf hybrids are prohibited from Fort Sill family housing areas.
 Please review the Corvias Pet Policy if you have additional questions.
 The Leasing Office can provide you with a copy of this policy.

 Do the homes come equip with fencing?